 I’ve been involved in brand activism for years.
-When I worked for United Ways years ago companies joined volunteer days that we organized.
+When I worked for United Ways years ago, companies joined volunteer days that we organized.
 Employees worked together to help local nonprofits.
-Those days still exist today and are a great way for companies to bond, be present in their communities and help others in need.
+Those days still exist today and are an excellent way for companies to bond, be present in their communities, and help people in need.

 Today, I work for a company that helps brands find out from their customers and employees what social causes they care about by engaging with them and asking questions.

 With so much going on in the world, I wanted to take the opportunity to dive into the state of brand activism today and share tips on how companies can get involved.

 - How do you know what customers and employees care about?